 Also talking tough is Gov. Gavin Newsom.
 He’s a former mayor of San Francisco and author of much of the “bullsh*t” faux tolerance that Breed suggests is ruining the city.

 Last week he announced a $300 million funding plan to boost police efforts to combat retail theft.

-I’m talking about people like Troy Davis.
-In 2017 and 2018, he was convicted for assault with a deadly weapon and robbery.
+Consider Troy Davis.
+In 2017 and 2018, Mr. Davis, 51, was convicted for assault with a deadly weapon and robbery.
 He got out of prison and last summer was caught committing more crimes.
 He was released again because of “zero bail” policies.

 Then in September a woman in Sacramento was raped and killed in her home.
 Her two dogs were also killed.
 Her home was set on fire.

 “None of these appalling crimes would likely have occurred had this person been behind bars where he belonged,” said Vern Pierson, president of the California District Attorneys Association.

 Until that gets fixed in California, the residents and visitors of the state are bound to suffer the consequences of a mindless tolerance that prevents accountability and justice for criminals like Troy Davis.
 Mayor Breed has the right word for that: It’s unmitigated wholesale “bullsh*t.”